DataDog/integrations-core/win32_event_log/README.md

 <!-- xxx tab "Events" xxx -->

-#### Event collection
+#### Event collection using the Event Log API (Recommended)

+The Datadog Agent can be configured to collect Windows Event Logs as Datadog events using the Event Log API.
+Datadog recommends using the Event Log API because it has better performance than the legacy method below.
+Note, each method has its own configuration syntax for channels and for filters.
+For more information, see [Filtering Events](?tab=events#filtering-events).

 To collect Windows Event Logs as Datadog events, configure channels under the `instances:` section of your `win32_event_log.d/conf.yaml` configuration file.

-The Datadog Agent can be configured to collect Windows Event Logs as Datadog events in two ways.
-Each method has its own configuration syntax for channels and for filters .
-For more information, see [Filtering Events](?tab=events#filtering-events).

-* The latest method uses the Event Log API.
-Datadog recommends using the Event Log API because it has better performance than the legacy method below.

-  </br> To use the Event Log API collection method, set `legacy_mode: false` in each instance.
+  </br> Set `legacy_mode: false` in each instance.
 If `legacy_mode: false` is set, the `path` is required to be set in the `\win32_event_log.d\conf.yaml` file.

   </br> This example shows entries for the `Security` and `<CHANNEL_2>` channels: